-This video summarizes the marketing strategy of Chick-fil-A®, the second largest quick-service chicken restaurant chain in the United States, based on sales (\$1.975 billion in 2005).
+This video summarizes the marketing strategy of Chick-fil-A®, the second largest quick-service chicken restaurant chain in the United States based on sales (\$1.975 billion in 2005).
 It operates over 1,250 restaurants in 37 states and Washington, D.C.
 Its 2005 performance marks the 38th consecutive year of system-wide sales gain.
 The case covers each of the 4 Ps, which are introduced in this chapter.
-For more details see the Video Instructor's Manual on the Instructor's Resource CD or the Instructor side of the Online Learning Center (www.mhhe.com/fourps).
+For more details, see the Video Instructor's Manual on the Instructor Edition of the Online Learning Center (www.mhhe.com/fourps).